HomeGuidesAPI Reference

 You will learn

 The Klaviyo Model Context Protocol (MCP) server seamlessly integrates with Klaviyo’s APIs, enabling AI clients to interact with your Klaviyo data.
-This guide will walk you through configuring various MCP clients.
+This guide will walk you through configuring various MCP clients for both the remote-hosted MCP server (recommended) and the local MCP server.

 What is MCP?